labordynamicsinstitute/computing4economists/web/Syllabus-short.md

 * 13:30-14:30 Putting it into practice

-* 14:30-16:00 Considerations for data management (JohnA, Lars)
-	* Simple data management
-	* Excursion: source and documenting sources
-	* Complicated data management
+* 14:30-16:00 Subroutines: the example of function programming in R (Lars)
+	* Basic function programming

 * 16:00-17:00 Putting it into practice

 Day 2
 -----
-* 9:00-10:30 Subroutines: the example of function programming in R (Lars)
-	* Basic function programming

-* 10:30-11:30 Putting it into practice

-* 11:30-12:30 Extending the principle to other languages (Kevin McKinney?)
+* 9:00-10:00 Extending the principle to other languages (Kevin McKinney)
 	* Subroutines in SAS: macros
 	* Subroutines in Stata: programs
 	* Subroutines in Matlab: function

+* 10:00-11:00 Putting it into practice

+* 11:00-12:30 Introduction to parallel processing (Kevin McKinney)
+	* Threads
+	* SAS, Stata, Matlab
+	* Directly programmed (C, MPI)
+	* Considerations: Debugging and Code verification

 * 13:30-14:30 Putting it into practice